amruthvvkp/flaui-uiautomation-wrapper/to-do.md

 - Update README.md to reflect FlaUI, credits, inspirations.
 - Add shell scripts to download test .exe builds - Python scripts do the job
 - Add Mouse, Keyboard interface

+# TODO: Next things to do for AutomationClass

+# 1. Build other classes

+# 2. Finally add AutomationElementExtensions

+# 3. Write unit tests

+# 4. Fix return class types for certain functions which use system libraries